getyoti/yoti-doc-scan-ios/README.md

 Locate your fetched dependencies in `$(PROJECT_DIR)/Carthage/Build/**`, and add them to `General` → `Frameworks, Libraries and Embedded Content`.
 Make sure to `Embed & Sign` these dependencies and to point your target's `FRAMEWORK_SEARCH_PATHS` to their directory.

 You should also ensure that your binary and dependencies are linked in `Build Phases` → `Link Binary With Libraries`.
 If you've embedded `YotiNFC` in your target, then make sure to weak-link your binary to `CoreNFC` as well.

+### Additional setup
+If your target includes `YotiSDKFaceTec`, then you will need to manually provide `FaceTecSDK.xcframework` for release builds and `FaceTecSDKForDevelopment.xcframework` for debug builds.
+Both can be found under the latest release in the [Releases](https://github.com/getyoti/yoti-doc-scan-ios/releases) section of this repository.

+One approach to providing the correct framework relative to the build configuration is to add `FaceTecSDK.xcframework` to your target, then define a build variable (e.g. `FACETECSDK_XCFRAMEWORK_PATH`) in your target's build settings per configuration and reference it in the `.pbxproj` file (e.g. `path = "$(FACETECSDK_XCFRAMEWORK_PATH)"`).

 ## Usage
 ### 1. Import frameworks